-Baan Kew Muang launches a new top-chef restaurant, ‘Nan Native Kew Muang’, that I highly recommend you to try out.
+Baan Kew Muang launches a new top-chef restaurant, ‘Nan Native Kew Muang’, that I highly recommend you try out.
 What makes the café and restaurant here a bomb?
 I have to say, Chef First, Thanaphat, the champion of Master Chef Thailand Season 2, invented this restaurant’s menu.
-If you’re a big fan or want to taste the grand master chef food, don’t hesitate to come!
+If you’re a big fan or want to taste the grand master chef's food, don’t hesitate to come!

 And the prices are really good to eat in a restaurant whit great food and a great view.
 The menu is small but good enough for a visit, and with a small menu, you know everything is fresh.

-We stay in the room "Srinaman 3" in the afternoon.
+We stay in room "Srinaman 3" in the afternoon.
 There is a tea set to be served in the room.
 At dusk, eat Shabu in the middle of the rice field with an outdoor cinema movie in the middle of the plot.
 The best romantic atmosphere.
 Late at night, the weather is getting cold the staff walks to distribute warm blankets, very impressed.
 Go back to the room and take a warm bath and look at the stars at night.
 The staff provided the most romantic time.

 On the first day, we choose to eat on the second floor of the Misty Restaurant.
-Thin, cold weather, eating hot food is fine.
+In thin, cold weather, eating hot food is fine.
 On the second day, we ate outside on the balcony of our room. get another feeling, the light is very beautiful.
 Every morning, we wake up to find a good atmosphere every day with good coffee.
 Chilling.
 You have to experience it yourselves to understand.

-In the late afternoon, we drive up to "Mon Kew Muang", stop for coffee, there are many photo angles.
+In the late afternoon, we drive up to "Mon Kew Muang", and stop for coffee, there are many photo angles.
 The surrounding mountains are beautiful.

 Not far away, we went to eat at "Nan Native Kew Muang"